michaelthorne/front-end-code-guide/README.md

 ## Overview

-The purpose of this guide is to help you write consistent, maintainable and scalable code.
+The purpose of this guide is to help you write readable, maintainable and scalable code.
 It is a living document which should reviewed on an ongoing basis.

 Please [open an issue on GitHub](https://github.com/michaelthorne/codeguide/issues/new) if you’d like to contribute.